 Code Name Definition NAI NAIC Bond Issuer The NAIC Bond Issuer that issues the bond policy number for a certified engine as required under 40 CFR 90.1007 or 1054.690.
 NP Notify Party The person or organization to be notified concerning the transaction.
 OVM Original Vehicle An importer who is an original manufacturer of motor vehicles (or a Manufacturer wholly owned subsidiary thereof) that certifies motor vehicles as complying with all applicable Federal motor vehicle safety standards.
-DFP Owner The owner of the vehicle, equipment, engine.
-PCK Packer PES Packing The establishment where the item was packaged.
-Establishment LA Party designated to Party responsible to take care of transported living animals. provide living 5 animal care PK Point of Contact Party to contact.
+DFP Owner The owner of the vehicle, equipment, engine. РСК Packer PES Packing The establishment where the item was packaged.
+Establishment LA Party designated to provide living animal care Party responsible to take care of transported living animals.
+PK Point of Contact Party to contact.
 PRE Preparer Person who prepared the form.
-DDF Primary electronic Code specifying a party who serves as a business entity's primary 222 business contact contact for matters related to electronic business.
-DDG Alternate electronic Code specifying a party who serves as a business entity's alternate DDII business contact contact for matters related to electronic business.
-DDH Primary government Code specifying a party who serves as a business entity's primary DDI business contact contact for matters related to doing business with the government.
-DDI Alternate Code specifying a party who serves as a business entity's alternate government business contact contact for matters related to doing business with the government.
-PNT PN Transmitter The party who is responsible for filing the Prior Notice submission.
-PNS PN Submitter An individual with knowledge of the required information may submit 1110 I IV Subliffice the prior notice and provide that information to the PN Transmitter.
+DDF Primary electronic Code specifying a party who serves as a business entity's primary business contact contact for matters related to electronic business.
+DDG Alternate electronic Code specifying a party who serves as a business entity's alternate business contact contact for matters related to electronic business.
+DDH Primary government Code specifying a party who serves as a business entity's primary business contact contact for matters related to doing business with the government.
+DDI Alternate Code specifying a party who serves as a business entity's alternate government business contact for matters related to doing business with the government. contact PNT PN Transmitter The party who is responsible for filing the Prior Notice submission.
+PNS PN Submitter An individual with knowledge of the required information may submit the prior notice and provide that information to the PN Transmitter.
 PRO Processing The establishment where the item was processed.
-TRO Establishment The establishment where the item was processed.
-GD Producer Party or person who has produced the product.
+Establishment GD Producer Party or person who has produced the product.
 PE Producing The establishment that produced the finished product.
-1 L Establishment The establishment that produced the filmshed product.
-RCH Ranch/farm Location where the product was raised/grown.
-RD Retailer/Distributor Party that will distribute or offer for retail sale in the U.S. the motor vehicle or motor vehicle equipment item RGO Responsible Government Official VW Responsible party Identifies the party that can be called to account.
+D GTT Establishment RCH Ranch/farm Location where the product was raised/grown.
+RD Retailer/Distributor Party that will distribute or offer for retail sale in the U.S. the motor DCC D 11 vehicle or motor vehicle equipment item RGO Responsible 1/11/ Government Official Identifies the nexts that are here 11 at the second VW Responsible party Identifies the party that can be called to account.
 SE Seller Party selling merchandise or services to a buyer.
 DEQ Shipper Party responsible for the shipment of goods.
 SIG Signer Party who signed a particular document.
 SLA Slaughter The establishment where the animal was slaughtered.
-Establishment SLI Slicing The establishment where the item was sliced.
-Establishment STL Storage location SOE Source The establishment were the product raw material was sourced.
-Establishment TB Submitter To specify that the party is a submitter.
+CI I Establishment The establishment where the item was alight SLI Slicing Establishment The establishment where the item was sliced. сті STL SOF Storage location Source The establishment were the product row meterial was sourced SOE The establishment were the product raw material was sourced.
+TB Establishment Submitter To specify that the party is a submitter I B Submitter To specify that the party is a submitter.